appium/appium-xcuitest-driver/docs/execute-methods.md

 Takes a screenshot of the device viewport (see [`mobile: viewportRect`](#mobile-viewportrect))

-!!! warning "Unstable"
+!!! warning "Unreliable"

-    This method is unstable.
-We recommend using `mobile: viewportRect` instead
+    This method is unreliable.
+We recommend using `getScreenshot` instead

 #### Returned Result